t-wissmann/rofi-bibbrowser/README.md

 ## Configuration file
 The configuration file is just a python script and located at `~/.config/rofi-bibbrowserrc`.
 You can overwrite any function that has been defined before and adjust it to your needs.
+Run `rofi-bibbrowser --default-config` to see the default definitions.

 ## Requirements